rdmpage/elastic-dna-barcodes/README.md

 Index barcodes in Elasticsearch to provide BLAST-like search (based on 5-tuples), and also geospatial search.
 Build phylogenies on the fly using 5-tuple distance matrix and NJ.

+## Alignment-free phylogeny

+Numerous references (see `docs` folder).
+See Fan et al. 10.1186/s12864-015-1647-5 for a formula to compute sequences distance D from a companion of k-mers.
+See Yang Zhang, L. 10.1093/nar/gkn075 for justification of 5-mers.

 ## CouchDB

 Use CouchDB to generate tiles of barcodes.